Gloompashcy/Practice-Hands/README.md

 # Practice-Hands
-A Balatro mod that adds various new hand types, typically focusing on base game jokers or enhancements
+A Balatro mod that adds various new hand types, they typically use base game jokers or enhancements

 This mod requires the [latest steamodded alpha version](https://github.com/Steamopollys/Steamodded)